A home inspection is generally considered valid for 3 months — sometimes less, depending on circumstances.[1]

 A thorough home inspection report can provide leverage for negotiating concessions from the seller.

-Clever's 2024 American Home Buyer Report found that 91% of buyers request or make a concession during home-buying.
-About 83% of all buyers surveyed asked sellers for at least one concession, with 27% requesting money for home repairs and 26% requesting a home warranty.
+Clever Real Estate's 2025 American Home Buyer Report found that 66% of buyers received a concession from the seller during home-buying, with 13% receiving money for home repairs and 20% receiving a home warranty.[7]

 What to do if problems are discovered

-If your home inspection does uncover problems, many sellers will work with you on remedies, says Ryan Fitzgerald, a real estate agent based in Raleigh, NC.
+If your home inspection does uncover problems, many sellers will work with you on remedies, says Ryan Fitzgerald, a real estate agent based in Raleigh, North Carolina.
 “But you need a Plan B. Come prepared to negotiate credits in lieu of repairs.”

 Keep in mind that sellers aren’t always required to make repairs and may not be willing to offer repair credits.
 In a strong seller’s market, sellers may feel they can find a buyer who will accept the home as-is without making any repairs.